 Premier Criminal Defense Firm in Fort Lauderdale, FL

 If you have been arrested and charged with shoplifting in Broward County, we encourage you to secure experienced legal counsel as soon as possible.
-Backed by decades of experience, including experience as prosecutors, our lawyers know what it takes to effectively protect the rights of the accused, and have successfully resolved numerous cases for satisfied clients.
+Backed by decades of experience, including experience as prosecutors, our Fort Lauderdale shoplifting attorneys know what it takes to effectively protect the rights of the accused, and have successfully resolved numerous cases for satisfied clients.

-The Fort Lauderdale criminal lawyers at Hager & Schwartz, P.A. are prepared to review your case for free.
+The Fort Lauderdale shoplifting lawyers at Hager & Schwartz, P.A. will review your case for free.
 To see how we can assist you, please call (954) 840-8713.
 We are available 24/7 to take your call.